Our way of traveling

 Pathfinder Travels is a small, independent travel company that has been operated with a true passion for people, travel and the outdoors since 1999.
 Our big interest in nature has set its mark on all of our trips, from trekking to ski trips and family trips.
 Welcome to us!

-Today, we collaborate with ten different Swedish or Swedish speaking guides.
+We collaborate with various english speaking guides, most of the are Swedish.
 In our more advanced alpine program, UIAGM certified mountain guides lead the trips, whereas professional trekking and nature guides lead our trekking and special trips.
 Common to all the guides is that they possess a great knowledge of their travel destinations and that they themselves have participated in creating the trip.
 After the trip has ended, we usually receive nothing but praise for their commitment, knowledge and thoughtfulness.
 Therefore, we are proud to have the pleasure of working with them.
 Read more about our guides.

 Our trips are led for the most part by Swedish guides and we always participate in the creation of the trip.
 Our guides have a genuine knowledge of the destination to provide you with as much interaction as possible from your trip.
 We also give you the opportunity to directly contact the respective guides to assure yourself.

-As a rule, we are at most 10 guests on our regular trips.
-On our ski touring or peak climbing trips, we are occasionally at most six people.
+As a rule, we are at most 12 guests on our regular trips.
+On our ski touring trips, we are occasionally at most six people.
 We believe that smaller groups provide a greater experience.

 Trips to the mountains and snow are characterised by high quality and a great consideration for safety.
 By utilising professional, certified guides, we can with good conscience sell our trips and provide our travellers with a pleasant nature experience where we minimise the risks.
 We place demands on our travellers and our travellers place demands on us.
 On our trips with UIAGM certified mountain guides, the guide’s judgement and competence can mean the difference between life and death.
 If we refer to flexibility away from the mountain, then it is the opposite of being on the mountain.
 Hence, it is the word of the guide that applies, when there is no space for individual flexibility.
 Therefore, we demand that our travellers comply with the guide’s instructions, for one’s own safety and that of the group.